 Dr Ruth Brennan

-Research Fellow, Trinity Centre for Environmental Humanities, School of Histories and Humanities, Trinity College Dublin.
+Visiting Research Fellow and former Marie Skłodowska-Curie Individual Fellow (2018-2020), Trinity Centre for Environmental Humanities, School of Histories and Humanities, Trinity College Dublin.